bradwestness/bradwestness.github.io/_posts/2015-05-29-the-incredibles-isnt-randian.md

 abilities and rejecting his help because Buddy's super-power is intelligence, rather than something physical.

-What rankles people, I think, is that the film obviously does believe that some people have innate talents that are the result of genetics or chance or something other than practice and hard work (despite Mr. Incredible's "getting in shape" montage &mdash; he does have to work at it somewhat, like the rest of us, but nobody else is going to be able to lift a traincar no matter how much we work out).
+What trips people up, I think, is that the film obviously *does* believe that some people have innate talents that are the result of genetics or chance or something other than practice and hard work (despite Mr. Incredible's "getting in shape" montage &mdash; he does have to work at it somewhat, like the rest of us, but nobody else is going to be able to lift a traincar no matter how much we work out).

 I don't know that this is an especially controversial viewpoint, though, it's more just a fact.
 Life isn't fair.
 There are child prodigies.
-There are people who practice dilligently at things but just never achieve the heights of others who have an intuitive talent.
-Think of all the hyper-technically skilled session musicians who will never write a song as beloved as
+There are people who practice dilligently at things but just never achieve the heights of others who have an intuitive talent, or are just in the right place at the right time.
-*[Louie Louie](https://www.youtube.com/watch?v=qCzgK_DoKB4).*
+Think of all the hyper-technically skilled session musicians who will nevertheless not write a piece as immortal and beloved as *[Louie Louie](https://www.youtube.com/watch?v=qCzgK_DoKB4).*

 [Brad Bird](http://en.wikipedia.org/wiki/Brad_Bird) sent his first animated film to Disney when he was 14.